jessicavanilla/LearningMachines/README.md

 ### Built With

 This web application is being built with React using HTML, CSS, Javascript, and Python for the backend.
-The database is being hosted on MonogDB.
+The database is being hosted on MongoDB.